-Blue Merle dogs don’t look different than any other Aussie except for their coloring.
+Blue Merle Aussie dogs don’t look different than any other Australian Shepherd except for their coloring.
 That means that they have a proportionate head with a tapered muzzle, triangular ears, and a scissor bite.

-Perhaps one of the most distinctive traits of a Blue Merle is their eyes.
-They can have brown, blue, or amber eyes that can be either solid, marbled or flecked with color.
+Perhaps one of the most distinctive traits of a Blue Merle is its eyes.
+They can have brown, blue, or amber eyes that can be either solid, marbled, or flecked with color.

 They may have a darker amber ring around the iris and/or several brown flecks.